-The first Kuiper Belt object to be discovered was Pluto, in 1930.
+In 1930, Pluto became the first Kuiper Belt object to be discovered.
 It would be another 62 years until the second one was known.
 This had a lot to do with the fact that KBOs are quite far away from Earth and generally quite dark.
 Pluto has a rather bright, reflective surface, compared to many other KBOs, as well as its large size.
 These qualities made Pluto easier to detect with the telescopes available in the early 20th century.
 At the time, scientists had not yet developed ideas about the outer solar system that suggested Pluto might have a lot of company.
 So, despite its oddly elliptical and tilted orbit, it made sense at the time to think of Pluto as a planet.

 The Kuiper Belt is named for astronomer Gerard Kuiper, who published a scientific paper in 1951 that speculated about objects beyond Pluto.
 Kuiper's work didn't actually predict the populations of objects we observe in the region named for him, or, crucially, their relationship with Neptune.
 But he and his ideas were well-known among astronomers such that the general idea of the belt came to be attributed to him.
 Astronomer Kenneth Edgeworth also briefly mentioned objects beyond Pluto in papers he published in the 1940s, and thus the region is sometimes referred to as the Edgeworth-Kuiper Belt.
 Other astronomers also speculated that there might be undiscovered icy bodies beyond Neptune, but none were confirmed until 1992.

 By the early 1990s, scientists had access to new tools that were unavailable to Pluto's discoverer, Clyde Tombaugh, in the 1930s.
-In 1992, astronomers David Jewitt and Jane Luu attached a CCD camera to a large (2.2-meter) telescope on Mauna Kea in Hawaii, and quickly detected an object, which was designated 1992 QB1, and later named Albion.
-Many more discoveries soon followed, with a couple thousand KBOs being detected over the next quarter century.
+In 1992, astronomers David Jewitt and Jane Luu attached a CCD camera to a large (2.2-meter) telescope on Mauna Kea in Hawaii, and they quickly detected an object, which was designated 1992 QB1, and later named Albion.
+Many more discoveries soon followed, with a couple of thousand KBOs being detected over the next quarter-century.

-The first spacecraft to enter the Kuiper Belt region was NASA's Pioneer 10 spacecraft, when it crossed into the space beyond Neptune's orbit in 1983.
-But the first visit to an object in the Kuiper Belt was in July 2015, when NASA's New Horizons spacecraft flew by Pluto and its moons.
-New Horizons is slated to fly past another KBO -- 2014 MU69 (nicknamed "Ultima Thule" by the mission) at the beginning of 2019.
+The first spacecraft to enter the Kuiper Belt region was NASA's Pioneer 10 spacecraft when it crossed into the space beyond Neptune's orbit in 1983.
+But the first spacecraft to visit an object in the Kuiper Belt was New Horizons when it flew by Pluto and its moons.
+New Horizons then went on to visit Arrokoth.